- Web developer creating and maintaining Ruby on Rails applications since early 2005

 So that’s me.
 I’m a mixing pot of web developer and entrepreneur, with a strong streak of marketing.

 - Podcast co-host on Freelancers Show

-- A technical, business, and freelancing blogger
+- Writer of technical, business, and consulting topics

 - Was one of the core developers for Redmine and lead the project for several months